-The On-Premise copy of the online library is available for Polarcare subscribers who may have restricted access to the internet (for example, as a result of IT security policies.)
+The On-Premise copy of the online library is available on request for Polarcare subscribers who may have restricted access to the internet (for example, as a result of IT security policies.).
+Contact polarcare@polarinstruments.com with your Polarcare Contract number and Speedstack version.

 Importing from the Polar Online Library

-Choose the material table tab (Foils, Prepregs, etc.) and click

-the Online Library icon.
+Choose the material table tab (Foils, Prepregs, etc.) and click the Online Library icon.